Seen On The Street: Philadelphia Is One Big Outdoor Gallery

 In terms of art, Philadelphia is a top destination, from the Pennsylvania Academy of the Fine Arts to the Philadelphia Museum of Art, from the Rodin Museum to the Barnes Collection.
 The first of these is the oldest art museum and school in the country and is a showcase for American masters, while the second boasts a collection of some 300,000 works spanning two millennia.
 Admirers of August Rodin can explore the largest collection of the artist’s sculptures outside of Paris and then pop into the Barnes to see one of the world’s finest gatherings of Impressionist and Post-Impressionist paintings presented in a way that is unlike any other world-class museum on the planet.

 Beyond the Benjamin Franklin Parkway, there’s even more to see; much of it for free.
 Artwork is on display all over the city, courtesy of the Philadelphia Mural Arts Program, which marks its 30th anniversary this fall.
+It could be a treat to the eyes of art admirers from across the world and who knows some might even get inspired to start their own collection, taking a little more guidance from this post, or similar resources available online.

 Ironically, the program that has given Philly its reputation as the “City of Murals” began as part of an effort to combat graffiti.
 The city’s first African American mayor Wilson Goode hired California muralist Jane Golden to combat the blight.
 But instead of painting over the “problem,” Golden reached out to graffiti writers.
 Their raw talent would ultimately transform the city.